ryepup/amazon-exporter/README.md

 # amazon-exporter

-`amazon-exporter` is a ball of javascript to make it easier for my to do data entry into a budgeting program (I use YNAB).
+`amazon-exporter` is a ball of javascript to make it easier for me to do data entry into a budgeting program (I use YNAB).

 It opens the "view invoice" link for each item in the order history, scrapes some data from the HTML, and finally opens a new window with a table summarizing every order, sorted by amount.